gurparveen/product-sales-region-analytics/sql-project/README.md

 - Which products generate the highest revenue?
 - Which regions perform best in total sales?
 - What is the monthly sales trend?
+- What is the monthly profit trend?
 - How do different customer types contribute to revenue?
+- Which salesperson contributes the most to total sales?

 ---